 Michiko So Finegold Award (for graduate student/young professional travel)

-For the eighth year, INCE-USA is pleased to offer the Michiko So Finegold Award, supporting U.S. graduate students and young professionals traveling to INTER-NOISE 2021 to present their work on noise effects, development of noise policy, and related aspects of noise control engineering.
+INCE-USA is pleased to offer the Michiko So Finegold Award, supporting U.S. graduate students and young professionals traveling to NOISE-CON 2022 to present their work on noise effects, development of noise policy, and related aspects of noise control engineering.
 Qualified graduate students/young professionals can apply.
 This award is funded by the INCE Foundation through an endowment from the Michiko So Finegold Memorial Trust.

 Hallberg Foundation Award (for student travel)

-For the fifth year, INCE-USA is pleased to be able to offer the Hallberg Foundation award, supporting North American undergraduate or graduate students traveling to INTER-NOISE 2021 to present their work in any areas of noise control engineering.
+INCE-USA is pleased to be able to offer the Hallberg Foundation award, supporting North American undergraduate or graduate students traveling to NOISE-CON 2022 to present their work in any areas of noise control engineering.
 Multiple awards will be offered.
 As with the Michiko So Finegold Award, qualified students can apply.
 This award is funded by the INCE Foundation through an endowment from the Elizabeth L. and Russell F. Hallberg Foundation.

 Click the links below for listings of the individuals who have earned Honors from the Institute.